 - Cleaning up component versions

 You can configure the server to reduce the number of component versions by archiving them.
-You can specify global cleanup settings, cleanup settings for individual components, and cleanup settings for specific environments.
+You can specify artifacts cleanup settings from the System Settings, or cleanup settings for individual components, and environments.

 - Restoring archived component versions